Table of Contents

 4. Develop knowledge management repositories

-Create digital systems where expertise can be accessed whenever and wherever needed.
+Create digital systems that make expertise accessible whenever and wherever needed.
 Whether purchased or subscribed to, housed in shared folders, a formal knowledge management system, or a collaboration system, they respond to the need for self-guided learning and awareness.
 Include standard educational materials, “how-to” guides, tools, templates, calculation methods, user guides for common-use systems, FAQs, and expert locators for guidance and coaching.

 5. Organize integrated COEs

-Consider designing HR COEs that create better value by integrating their covered HR disciplines.
+Consider designing HR COEs that deliver greater value by integrating the disciplines they cover.
 Like the promise offered by integrated talent management, organize them “horizontally" by shifting from a process or function-driven approach to an integrated and combined employee lifecycle or experience focus.
 These also allow for the assignment of formal responsibility for broader objectives such as EX or employee engagement.
 Examples include:

 6. Move process execution into Shared Services

 Centralize the administration, automation, and management of all HR processes in the organization with the necessary expertise and resources dedicated to managing large-scale processing and management.
-Bring expertise in process design and improvements into this function and have them formally contract with each COE to review and update their process workflows and system capabilities’ configurations regularly and continuously.
+Bring expertise in process design and improvement to this function, and have them formally contract with each COE to regularly and continuously review and update their process workflows and system configuration settings.

 Ideas for smaller HR organizations

 Smaller organizations and lean HR teams often do not have the luxury of separate and multiple Centers of Excellence or well-staffed HR Shared Services.
-The reality is that bringing the right mix of talent and skills together requires a more flexible and resourceful model for COEs.
+The reality is that bringing together the right mix of talent and skills requires a more flexible, resourceful model for COEs.
 Many of the ideas above can be leveraged with a smaller staff, including:

-• Leverage an existing knowledge management or expert resources portal, such as Wowledge, with insights into scalable best practices, how-to guides, tools, templates, and frameworks that teams can leverage.
+- Leverage an existing knowledge management or expert resources portal, such as Wowledge, with insights into scalable best practices, how-to guides, tools, templates, and frameworks that teams can leverage.
 These can be accessed by all designated HR team members.
-Additionally, consolidate in a central repository all relevant policies, process maps, system user guides, communications materials (e.g., executive presentations, employee education sessions), financial-related documents (e.g., resource requests and approved budgets), and design or implementation summary documents.
+Additionally, consolidate all relevant policies, process maps, system user guides, communications materials (e.g., executive presentations, employee education sessions), financial-related documents (e.g., resource requests and approved budgets), and design or implementation summary documents in a central repository.

 Relevant Practices & Tools